jasonwolfg/zoom-meetings-sms/blueprint/index.md

 ### Import and publish the script
 You need to import the script *Send-SMS-with-Zoom-Video-URL.script* that references the created data actions.
 The script generates the **Escalate to Zoom** button for agents during an active interaction with the customer.
 It also sends an SMS that contains the Zoom video URL to the customer.

-1. Download the *Send-SMS-with-Zoom-Video-URL.script* file from the [zoom-zoom-blueprint repo](https://github.com/jasonwolfg/zoom-meetings-sms "Opens the GitHub repo") GitHub repository.
+1. Download the *Send-SMS-with-Zoom-Video-URL.script* file from the [zoom-meetings-sms repo](https://github.com/jasonwolfg/zoom-meetings-sms "Opens the GitHub repo") GitHub repository.
 Save this file to your local desktop to import it into Genesys Cloud.

 2. Navigate to **Admin** > **Contact Center** > **Scripts** and click **Import**.